derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you display events using the "Insert Record" content element, you may want to use a different layout to display
 the event detail view.
-For this purpose, you can use ``{settings.detail.isShortcut}`` in the Detail.html Fluid
+For this purpose, you can use :php:`{settings.detail.isShortcut}` in the Detail.html Fluid
 Template to render a different layout.

 How can I display JSON-LD data for events?